Compare Ethernet vs. T1 Services

 Business Ethernet shares the same business-class Service Level Agreements as a T1 line, but offers higher bandwidths at a lower cost.
 This is due, in part, to the technology's efficiency.
 Ethernet uses EFM (Ethernet First Mile) bonding, unlike T1 lines.
 EFM ensures that if one loop in a bundle fails, remaining circuits will continue functioning-- making Ethernet a more resilient service.
 Business Ethernet is also easier to scale than a T1 line, and usually does not requirement equipment changes.

 Until now, Ethernet hasn’t been widely available.
-But Fusion’s network is nationwide and offers extensive EoC (Ethernet over Copper) services in the top 50 national markets.
+But Fusion Connect’s network is nationwide and offers extensive EoC (Ethernet over Copper) services in the top 50 national markets.
 And while EoC does have distance limitations from the CO (Central Office), EoDS1 (Ethernet over DS1) is not and provides the same speeds.
 EoDS1 is not as readily available in all major markets, but is growing rapidly.
-Fusion also offers Asymmetric Ethernet, an economical service for businesses needing more download than upload bandwidth.
+Fusion Connect also offers Asymmetric Ethernet, an economical service for businesses needing more download than upload bandwidth.

 Helpful Ethernet Resources